 This Statement is part of a long tradition of reports emphasizing the importance of freedom of speech at institutions of higher learning, including the American Association of University Professors’ famous 1915 “Declaration of Principles” and 1940 “Statement of Principles on Academic Freedom and Tenure,” Yale University’s “Woodward Report,” and the University of Chicago’s Kalven Report.

 FIRE quickly endorsed the Chicago Statement because it embodies the principles that FIRE defends every day.
-The statement is also an important reflection of how the principles of free speech are essential to the very purpose of a university.
-Since its release, FIRE has been working with colleges and universities across the country to adopt their own version of the Chicago Statement, in order to combat censorship on campus, protect academic freedom, and the free speech rights of students and professors.
+The statement is also an important reflection of how the principles of free speech are essential to the core purpose of a university.
+Since its release, FIRE has been working with colleges and universities around the country to adopt their own version of the Chicago Statement, in order to combat censorship on campus and protect the free speech rights and academic freedom of students and professors.

-Faculty governing bodies or administrations have officially endorsed the Chicago Statement at over a dozen institutions including Princeton University, Purdue University, Johns Hopkins University, American University, Chapman University, Winston-Salem State University, the University of Wisconsin System (which includes 26 campuses), the University of Virginia’s College at Wise, Columbia University, Louisiana State University and the City University of New York, among others.
+Faculty bodies, administrations, and institutional governing boards have officially endorsed the Chicago Statement at over thirty-five institutions including Princeton University, Purdue University, American University, Columbia University, Georgetown University, and the University of North Carolina at Chapel Hill, among others.

 When your school adopts the Chicago Statement, it shows that your institution values free expression for all students and faculty.
-Free speech rights benefit everyone on campus.
-Whether your goal is to campaign, protest, research, or simply learn in an environment that promotes open inquiry and the free exchange of ideas, the Chicago Statement will help to hold your institution accountable for protecting the free expression rights of its students and faculty.
+Free speech rights benefit everyone on campus, and reaffirm the core purpose of a university – a place for free inquiry, debate, and discourse.
+Whether your goal is to campaign, protest, do research, or simply learn in an environment that promotes open inquiry and the free exchange of ideas, the Chicago Statement will help hold your institution accountable for protecting the free expression rights of students and faculty.

 Here are several tips for ensuring that your university will be the next institution to stand in solidarity with the Chicago Statement’s principles: